pulumi/examples/multicloud-ts-buckets/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Multi-Cloud in AWS and GCP using TypeScript
+# AWS and GCP Resources

 This example uses a single Pulumi program to provision resources in both AWS and GCP.
 It was prepared by starting with the `aws-typescript` template, and then installing the `@pulumi/gcp`